Search Results for solar

 Planning Ahead for Solar

-Energy Trust of Oregon believes the benefits of solar power—such as lower energy bills, reduced carbon emissions, and protection from rising electricity costs—are all great reasons to reach for the sun.
-We offer cash incentives and technical support that make going solar easy and affordable.
-We can also help you design
+Energy Trust of Oregon offers cash incentives and technical support that make going solar easy and affordable.
+The benefits of solar power—such as lower energy bills, reduced carbon emissions, and protection from rising electricity costs—are all great reasons to reach for the sun.
+We can help you design your building to

 A significant amount of your home’s energy is used to heat water?
 A solar water heating system is one way you can reduce energy use and costs in your home or if you have a swimming pool, a solar pool heating system can also help you save energy and money.